-Afterwards we somehow became roommates due to the roommate matching program at our apartment complex, and I was reminded of how I lost him.
+Afterward, we somehow became roommates due to the roommate matching program at our apartment complex, and I was reminded of how I lost him.
 Soon a new love interest took his attention.
 He would invite him over repeatedly; leaving me unable to escape my replacement.
 He had such a pretty brown face.

 The amount of stress our situation and living arrangements put me through made me sick.
 I didn’t eat or sleep for days.
 During this time my CD4 cell count dropped from more than 900 to only 503.
 I couldn’t take being in that toxic environment.

 I knew from my diagnosis that my life would be different.
 I felt weak and limited.
 I no longer aspired to become a Navy doctor who traveled the world.
-I lost all motivation and ambition and my mind was clouded only with desperation of finding a cure.
+I lost all motivation and ambition and my mind was clouded only with the desperation of finding a cure.

 I tried to use all my knowledge that I learned about viruses from research during my leisure time, to cure myself.
 Everything failed.
 Not enough interferons could signal uninfected cells to protect themselves from the virus.
 No quantities of black seed oil and olive oil could kill the virus without medical assistance.
-After years of depression stemming from both the stigma associated with being HIV-positive and ineffective cures, new aspirations ignited within me to not only finish college, but to continue on to graduate school to study engineering.
+After years of depression stemming from both the stigma associated with being HIV-positive and ineffective cures, new aspirations ignited within me to not only finish college but to continue on to graduate school to study engineering.

 Biochemical engineering could potentially give me the opportunity to research more effective treatments and potential cures.
 Being diagnosed as HIV-positive did give me the drive to want a better life for myself.
 However, I still have the negative thoughts that recur throughout my mind on a daily basis– Will I ever get married and have kids?
 Who would want to be with someone who’s sick?
 Will my next lover be open and understanding towards my diagnosis?